 Drafts of the proposed General Plan Housing Element and HCD Housing Element Sites Inventory Form were included in the agenda packet, as well as redline versions of all revisions made since the drafts acted upon by the City Council at the public meeting on July 21, 2021.
 An electronic spreadsheet version of the HCD Housing Element Sites Inventory Form was posted on the City's website on February 4, 2022.

-The City Council voted X-X to authorize the City Manager to adopt the General Plan Housing Element Update and Negative Declaration.
+The City Council voted 5-0 to adopt a resolution adopting the General Plan Housing Element Update and Negative Declaration.